Novel Conservative Methods for Adaptive Force Softening in Collisionless and Multi-Species N-Body Simulations: Example Application in a Cosmological Simulation: The Importance for Substructure

 \subsection{Subhalo Mass Functions \&\ Radial Distributions}

 Fig.~\ref{fig:cosmo.image} shows images of the projected surface-mass-density distribution at $z=0$.
 This demonstrates that the force softening algorithm clearly makes a difference for small substructures in the halo.
-Specifically, the constant-softening model with a small $h$ ($=0.2$\,kpc), while visibly noisy, retains the most substructure (down to subhalos resolved via a few particles).
+Specifically, the constant-softening model with a small $\varepsilon$ ($=0.2$\,kpc), while visibly noisy, retains the most substructure (down to subhalos resolved via a few particles).
 Increasing the softening to a much larger value, $=2$\,kpc wipes out the majority of the substructure, but has surprisingly little effect on the visible noise level at large radii.
 The neighbor-based ($\tilde{\rho}$/$n_{\rm NGB}$) models exhibit reduced noise but wipe out almost all the substructure as well, even when we make the neighbor number essentially ``as small as possible'' while retaining a smoothing length comparable to the inter-neighbor separation ($N_{\rm ngb}=32$), with surprisingly little difference even at much larger $N_{\rm ngb} = 270$.
-Both of these also impose the timestep penalty discussed in \S~\ref{sec:pros} and their total CPU cost is several times larger than the ${\bf T}$-based models.
-For the ${\bf T}$-based models, we see relatively little noise at large radii, but significantly more substructure: with $\epsilon = 2$ ($h \approx 1\,\langle \Delta x \rangle_{\rm NGB}$ in a homogeneous, isotropic medium) we see essentially all the substructure of the small $h=0.2\,$kpc run (far more than the $N_{\rm ngb}=32$ nearest-neighbor ``equivalent'' run), and even for $\epsilon=4$ ($h \approx 2\,\langle \Delta x \rangle_{\rm NGB}$ in a homogeneous, isotropic medium) we still see more substructure than any $\tilde{\rho}$/$n_{\rm NGB}$-based or the large fixed-$h=2\,$kpc run (with only the smallest substructures missing).
+Both of these also impose the timestep penalty discussed in \S~\ref{sec:pros} and their total CPU cost is several times larger than the ${\bf T}$-based models; following particles in practice we see that it is usually situations directly analogous to the idealized example in Fig.~\ref{fig:h.crossing} which produce rapid local fluctuations in $\varepsilon$ on collisionless stream crossing/intersection which drive this.
+For the ${\bf T}$-based models, we see relatively little noise at large radii, but significantly more substructure: with $\xi = 2$ ($\varepsilon \approx 1\,\langle \Delta x \rangle_{\rm NGB}$ in a homogeneous, isotropic medium) we see essentially all the substructure of the small $\varepsilon=0.2\,$kpc run (far more than the $N_{\rm ngb}=32$ nearest-neighbor ``equivalent'' run), and even for $\xi=4$ ($\varepsilon \approx 2\,\langle \Delta x \rangle_{\rm NGB}$ in a homogeneous, isotropic medium) we still see more substructure than any $\tilde{\rho}$/$n_{\rm NGB}$-based or the large fixed-$\varepsilon=2\,$kpc run (with only the smallest substructures missing).

-Note that the runs with fixed-$h=0.01$\,kpc or tidal with $\epsilon=1$ or $\epsilon=2$ and $h_{\rm max}=0.2\,$kpc are visually identical to the $h=0.2\,$kpc and $\epsilon=2$ runs, respectively.
+Note that the runs with fixed-$\varepsilon=0.01$\,kpc or tidal with $\xi=1$ or $\xi=2$ and $\varepsilon_{\rm max}=0.2\,$kpc are visually identical to the $\varepsilon=0.2\,$kpc and $\xi=2$ runs, respectively.